Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 Can I gift part of my account to superannuation for my children or grandchildren?

 A high balance member might consider withdrawing to gift an amount to children or grandchildren, on the condition that they contribute it to super, as a way of securing their financial future in a concessionally taxed environment from which they cannot prematurely withdraw.
 This might be their account in an existing SMSF where membership is limited to 6 members or to an account in a large superannuation fund.
 There are numerous issues that need to be addressed in both instances so financial advice should be sought.
+Of course, once you have withdrawn money from your super fund, you can dispose of it in any away you like.

 Perhaps, but there are numerous considerations which include